smart-on-fhir/cumulus-library/docs/study-configuration.md

 # A submanifest contains a top level list of actions, and then uses the same action
 # syntax.
 At runtime, we'll map it into the stage the submanifest was referenced from.
 [[actions]]
-description = "Select cohorts by age" files = ['age_cohort.sql']
+label = "Select cohorts by age" files = ['age_cohort.sql']
 type = 'build:serial'
 [[actions]]
-description = "Create cohorts by medications" files = ['cohort_rx_1.py', 'cohort_rx_2.py']
+label = "Create cohorts by medications" files = ['cohort_rx_1.py', 'cohort_rx_2.py']
 type = 'build:parallel'
 [[actions]]
-description = 'Export patient medication counts' type = 'export:counts'
+label = 'Export patient medication counts' type = 'export:counts'
 tables = [
     "my_study__count_patient_rx",